mavillan/HDMClouds/README.md

 # HDSources--
-An Improved Hierarchical Decomposition of Source Method
+An Improved Hierarchical Decomposition of Sources Method